How to Calculate Discounted Payback Period in Excel

 How to Calculate Discounted Payback Period in Excel for Uneven Cash Flow.

-Here, I have skipped some of the relevant examples of Uneven Cash Flow which you may explore if you want.
+For sake of brevity, we have skipped some of the other relevant examples of Uneven Cash Flow.

 Read More: How to Apply Discounted Cash Flow Formula in Excel